dnlmlr/nek-lang/README.md

 ### Array
 - Arrays can contain any other datatypes and don't need to have the same type in all cells
 - Arrays can be created by using brackets with the size in between `[size]`
-- Arrays must be assigned to a variable to be used
+- Arrays must be assigned to a variable in order to be used
 - All cells will be initialized with i64 0 values
 - The size can be any expression that results in a positive i64 value
 - The array size can't be changed after creation
 - The arrays data is always allocated on the heap
-- The array cells can be accessed by using the variable name and brackets `my_arr[index]`
+- The array cells can be accessed by using the variable name and specifying the index in brackets `my_arr[index]`
 - The index can be any expression that results in a positive i64 value in the range of the arrays indices
 - The indices start with 0